marco-souza/marco.fly.dev/README.md

-# GX - Go fullstack web apps
+# marco.fly.dev - Fullstack Golang webapp

 ## Introduction

-Welcome to our FullStack Go project!
+Welcome to my FullStack Go project!
 This project showcases a comprehensive web application built using the latest tools and technologies in the industry.
-Our project is designed to be highly extensible and can be easily integrated with other technologies such as Tailwind, Hypescript, Alpine.js, and many more.
+Our project is designed to be highly extensible and can be easily integrated with other technologies such as Templ, GoFiber, HTMX, Tailwind, Hypescript, and many more.

 ### HTMX